-Adding the AEMO and hedge prudential costs gives a total prudential requirement for 2023-24 as set out in Table 4.14.
+Adding the AEMO and hedge prudential costs gives a total prudential requirement for 2023-24 as set out in Table 5.14.
 Prudential costs for 2023-24 are higher than 2022-23 for the Energex due to higher hedge prices and higher expected price volatility across 2023-24, as well as the inclusion of the peakier small interval meter load.
-Prudential costs decrease slightly for the Ergon due to the inclusion of the less peakier large interval meter load.
+Prudential costs do not increase as much for the Ergon profile due to the inclusion of the less peakier large interval meter load.

-Table 4.14 Total prudential costs (\$/MWh, nominal) - 2023-24
+Table 5.14 Total prudential costs (\$/MWh, nominal) - 2023-24